On the iconic Piccadilly Lights, Roald Dahl Nurses and the children they support feature on International Nurses' Day.

-Roald Dahl's Marvellous Chidren's Charity provides specialist nurses and support to seriously ill children across the UK.
-It has launched a Nurses Appeal to ensure its network of 78 Roald Dahl Specialist Nurses can continue their vital work caring for seriously ill children while also supporting their fellow NHS workers on the frontline during the Coronavirus pandemic.
+Launched on International Nurses' Day 2020, Roald Dahl's Marvellous Children's Charity is asking the public to support it's Nurses Appeal.
+The appeal will ensure Roald Dahl Specialist Nurses can continue their vital work caring for seriously ill children while also supporting their fellow NHS workers on the frontline during the Coronavirus pandemic.
+The charity provides specialist nurses and support to seriously ill children across the UK.

 About the Roald Dahl Nurses and children who are featured on the Piccadilly Lights Screen (the space on Piccadilly Lightswas kindly donated by Landsec and Ocean):